panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2021-02-17-PMC/2021-02-17-PMC_Meeting.md

 Agenda
 ------

-1. Text and supporting documents for MS8.4
+1. Text and supporting documents for  MS8.4 and MS6.2

 2. WP leaders other updates *(max 20 min)*